 - Reduced professional efficacy.

 While something like a serious depressive disorder occurs due to outside factors both genetic and environmental, anyone can suffer from burnout.
-Some people tolerate more stress than others, but a combination of causes eventually cause an individual to break down and stop functioning properly both at work and at home.
+Some people tolerate more stress than others, but a combination of causes eventually causes an individual to break down and stop functioning properly both at work and at home.

 Identifying the Causes of Burnout